shkang-kr/guidance-for-collaborative-unified-data-and-ai-development-on-aws/README.md

 These are the deployment steps for this guidance.
 As SageMaker Unified Studio doesn't have yet public APIs most of the configuration needs to be in the console, refer to [administrator section for more details.](#administrator)

-1. Clone the repo using command ```git clone guidance-for-a-unified-development-experience-for-aws-data-analytics-and-machine-learning```
 1. Deploy the [CloudFormation template you can find on under deployment folder of this guidance.](deployment/sagemaker_us_guidance_network_setup.yaml).
 Remember to deploy only using CloudFormation in any of the [supported regions](#supported-regions) mentioned above.
 You can leave the `availabilityZones` parameter empty (default) or choose the AZs across which you want the VPC resources to span across.
 1. Manually execute the steps you can find under [administrator section.](#administrator)
 1. Manually execute the steps you can find under [Data Engineer section.](#data-engineer)